sachinrawat6264384464/python-Advance-projects/README.md

 ✅ Conditional Statements – if-elif-else for grading and performance evaluation ✅ List (student_list) – Stores multiple student objects ✅ Basic Math Operations – Calculates total and average scores

+# 11. PASSWORD CHECKER SYSTEM
+# Working of Password Strength Checker (Regex Library)
+This project is a Password Strength Checker using Python's re (regex) module.
+It evaluates passwords based on different conditions to determine their strength.

+How the System Works
+User Selects Condition Type

+The user is given two options:
+1 → Medium-hard password check
+2 → Simple password check
+If an invalid choice is entered, an error message is displayed.
+Medium-Hard Password Check (command == 1)

+The function check_password(password) verifies the password based on the following conditions:
+✅ At least 8 characters long
+✅ Contains at least one digit (0-9)
+✅ Contains at least one uppercase letter (A-Z)
+✅ Contains at least one lowercase letter (a-z)
+✅ Contains at least one special character (~!@#$%^&*()_?><,.-) If any condition fails, a message is displayed.
+If all conditions pass, the password is considered "strong".
+Simple Password Check (command == 2)

+A basic version of the password checker:
+Uses the same conditions but combines them into a single if condition.
+If the password does not meet all criteria, the user is told to strengthen it.
+Loop for Continuous Checking

+Users can enter multiple passwords for checking.
+Entering "exit" stops the program.
+Concepts & Features Used
+✅ Regex (re library) – Used for pattern matching (special characters) ✅ Functions (check_password, check_passw) – Code reusability
+✅ Loops (while True) – Allows multiple password checks ✅ Conditional Statements (if-elif-else) – Checks password strength